logan-connolly/portfolio/content/post/german_election_2017.md

 Going forward I think it would be interesting to see if:

 * voter turnout continues to increase in the next election
-* if regions become more or less polarized regarding who they vote for
+* regions become more or less polarized regarding who they vote for

 Have a look at the source on [GitHub](https://github.com/logan-connolly/portfolio-posts/blob/master/posts/german_election_2017/german_election_2017.md) if you are interested in replicating the analysis.